Poojai

-The film was officially launched on 28 March 2014 with a first look release, and principal photography began on 18 April 2014.
-The film released on 22 October 2014 on the occasion of Diwali. and received mixed reviews from critics.
-It was remade in Kannada as Anjani Putra starring Puneeth Rajkumar.
+Principal photography began on 18 April 2014.

+Poojai was released on 22 October 2014, on the occasion of Diwali, to mixed reviews from critics.
+The film was remade in Kannada as Anjani Putra (2017).

 Plot

-Vasudevan "Vasu" is a Coimbatore-based moneylender and the heir to the Kovai Group, a cloth manufacturing company, until he was disowned by his mother and matriarch of his joint family Rajalakshmi due to some misunderstanding.
-He meets a rich girl named Divya at a mall and become friends.
-However, Divya rejects his proposal due to status-issues, but later falls for his humble nature.
-One day, Vasu saves the ASP of Coimbatore District Sivakkozhundhu and his wife from a group of thugs who work for Anna Thandavam, a Pollachi-based businessman and hitman who frequently hires the North Indian killers to kill anyone to acquire their land and money.
+Vasudevan "Vasu" is the heir of Kovai Group, a cloth manufacturing company in Coimbatore.
+Due to a misunderstanding, Vasu gets disowned by his mother and matriarch of his joint family Rajalakshmi.
+Years later, Vasu is now working as a moneylender and lives a normal life with his friends Kutti Puli and Pandi, where he also falls in love with a rich girl named Divya.
+At a theatre, Vasu saves a newly transferred ASP Sivakkozhundhu and his wife from a group of North Indian killers who work for Anna Thandavam, a Pollachi-based businessman and hitman as Sivakkozhundhu was transferred to investigate Anna Thandavam's client case.

-As Sivakkozhundhu was transferred to Coimbatore from Tirunelveli to investigate Anna Thandavam's client case, The latter had planned to kill him.
-Anna Thandavam also plans to illegally grab land sold to a village temple by Vasu's late father Rathnaswamy.
-When the land is formally sold to the temple, an irate Anna Thandavam's orders his henchman to assault Vasu's uncle Ramaswamy, following which Vasu (having reconciled with his family) beats the henchman in retaliation and breaks his hand and also fights Anna Thandavam where he thrashes him in full view of the public.
+Anna Thandavam also plans to illegally grab land a village temple, which was planned to be gifted by Vasu's late father Rathnaswamy.
+These two incidents cause enmity between Vasu and Anna Thandavam.
+When the land is formally gifted to the temple, an irate Anna Thandavam orders his henchman to assault Vasu's uncle Ramaswamy.
+Rajalakshmi realizes her mistake of misunderstanding Vasu and reunites with him.
+Vasu learns about the incident and thrashes Anna Thandavam's henchmen and breaks his hand.
+Anna Thandavam tries to attack Vasu, but Vasu brutally thrashes him in full view of public, which goes viral online.

-Assisted by Sivakkozhundhu and Divya, Vasu subdues Anna Thandavam's henchmen Sundaram and thwarts the attempts by Anna Thandavam to destroy his family.
-Vasu manages to arrest the North Indian killers leading to Anna Thandavam's arrest warrant being issued.
-However, Anna Thandavam's second wife kills Rajalakshmi during the temple festival with a venomous knife.
-Vasu, learning of Rajalakshmi's death, rushes to Patna, where Anna Thandavam is hiding and kills Anna Thandavam's friend and contract killer Rai Bahadur, along with his henchman and fights with Anna Thandavam, where Vasu brutally kills him, avenging Rajalakshmi's death and arrives back home to mourn Rajalakshmi's death with his family.
+Assisted by Sivakkozhundhu and Divya, Vasu subdues Anna Thandavam's attempts to destroy his family by capturing the North Indian killers, leading to arrest warrant on Anna Thandavam.
+During the temple festival, Anna Thandavam's second wife kills Rajalakshmi with a venomous knife, while Anna Thandavam rushes to Patna.
+Learning of Rajalakshmi's death, Vasu rushes to Patna and tracks down Anna Thandavam and his hitman friend Rai Bahadur, where he brutally finishes them, thus avenging Rajalakshmi's death.
+Vasu returns home to mourn Rajalakshmi's death with Divya and his family.